 At the beginning of the 17th century, already in the early modern period, the Renaissance chapel of the Blessed Virgin Mary was added from the south, and in the nineteenth century, the porch on the north side.
 In 1866-1872 a major renovation was carried out, and subsequent restoration works took place at the beginning of the 20th century.

 Konin’s parish church was erected in the southern part of the town, close to the city’s defensive walls.
 It received the form of a three-aisle, three-bay building in the shape of a pseudo-basilica, erected from bricks laid in the Flemish bond with the use of zendrówka bricks, and only in the lower parts of stone blocks.
 On the eastern side, the church received an elongated, three-bay, three-side ended chancel and a Gothic sacristy and treasury attached to it from the north.
 On the opposite, southern side, between the choir and the aisle, there was a two-bay chapel, located transversely in relation to the axis of the church.

 Inside, rectangular, laterally arranged bays of the nave and chancel corresponded to almost twice narrower, longitudinally rectangular bays of the aisles.
 The aisles of the nave were separated by moulded arcades, which were given a smooth transition into square shafts of pillars.
 These pillars were made similar to the walls, they were distinguished only by high, moulded plinths.
-On the internal façades of the aisles and the presbytery hung flat lesenes with concave edges, forming in the choir and aisles shallow, pointed arches, in which the splayed on both sides, ogival windows were pierced.
+On the internal façades of the aisles and the chancel hung flat lesenes with concave edges, forming in the choir and aisles shallow, pointed arches, in which the splayed on both sides, ogival windows were pierced.
 The recesses were therefore given the role of support to extremely rich vaults: net in the chancel, stellar in the aisles.
 Their ribs rested on geometrically shaped corbels hung on the walls (except for the central nave where their role was taken over by imposte heads).
 The Gothic chapel was covered with a cross-rib vault.